joydeep2001/visualCompiler/README.md

 ### `git clone https://github.com/joydeep2001/visualCompiler.git`
 #### 2) Install dependencis.
 To install the dependencies run:
 ### `npm install && cd client && npm install`
-### (Make sure you are inside the root directory of the project by default it's name is visualCompiler)
+### (Make sure you are inside the root directory of the project by default it's name is visualCompiler while doing step 2)
 #### 2)To Run the react server enter the following command:
 ### `npm start`
 #### 3) To Run the backend server enter the following command: